MITgcm/MITgcm/doc/getting_started/getting_started.rst

 directory :filelink:`eesupp/inc/` contains a number of CPP flags related to the execution environment where the model will run.
 Many of these flags were intended for very specific platform environments, and not meant to be changed for more general environments.
-Below we describe the user-editable CPP flags, i.e., other flags in :filelink:`CPP_EEOPTIONS.h <eesupp/inc/CPP_EEOPTIONS.h>` not mentioned below should NOT be changed:
+Below we describe the subset of user-editable CPP flags:

 .. tabularcolumns:: |\Y{.475}|\Y{.1}|\Y{.45}|